SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

-If the initializer you are overriding is a *convenience* initializer, your override must call another designated initializer from its own subclass, as per the rules described above in Initializer Chaining.
+If the initializer you are overriding is a *convenience* initializer, your override must call another designated initializer from its own subclass, as per the rules described above in :ref:`Initialization_InitializerChaining`.

 .. note::